Glossary of Terms

 • Shaft Runout

-The deviation of a shaft from true circular rotation.
+Shaft Runout is the deviation of a shaft from true circular rotation.
 This can be caused by a bent shaft or a loose bearing.
 US Digital’s datasheets for encoder kits have a rating of TIR—Total Indicated Runout and is specified in thousandths of an inch.
 If an encoder is installed onto a shaft exceeding those specifications, the output of the encoder can be unreliable.

 • Single-Ended Output

-A Single-ended output is the most basic kind of output on an encoder.
+Single-Ended Output is the most basic kind of output on an encoder.
 Each channel only has one wire which provides a train of pulses alternating between 0 to 5 volts in relationship to ground.
 While it is the most common, it is inherently susceptible to electrical noise and the length of the cable is quite limited.
 Using a differential output will resolve both of those issues.

 • Stiction

-A combination of the words stick and friction.
+Stiction is a combination of the words stick and friction.
 Stiction exists when the static (starting) friction exceeds the dynamic (moving) friction.
 An example of stiction would be a shaft sticking when small changes are attempted, requiring a larger input force to initiate movement.
 The result is that the force required to start the shaft moving is more than what is needed to go to the desired shaft position, causing the movement to be jerky.

 • Symmetry